 This is where our characters make the conscious decision to master their flaws.
 They no longer are imprisoned by their failings, but are alert to them, and able to rise above them for their betterment.
 Readers will connect with imperfect characters who, through the course of the novel, grow and mature out of their frailties.
 Satisfaction comes in knowing a character has changed for the better.

 What are your thoughts on flawed characters?
 Do they make stories more genuine?
 I’d love to hear your thoughts.

-Visit her Facebook Author Page
+Visit Cynthia’s Facebook Author Page